I have a daughter, and a couple of years ago, she buried her mobile phone in the sandbox at school.

 Policing in general seems rather passive in Denmark.
 You’ll rarely see police officers in Copenhagen, which unusual for a big city, but you do hear constant announcements in the trains and train stations that pickpockets are loose.

-Criminal gangs from Eastern Europe have discovered that Denmark is an easy mark.
+Criminal gangs, many of which are based in Eastern Europe, have discovered that Denmark is an easy mark.
 They don’t see a society built on trust and respect – they see a lot of unsecured villas in the fancy neighborhoods, filled with designer housewares that are easy to resell.
-At one point the police started searching the baggage room of a daily bus service to Rumania, and found almost everything that had been stolen in burglaries the day before.
+At one point the police started searching the baggage room of a daily bus service to Romania, and found almost everything that had been stolen in burglaries the day before.